-At their first visit, all patients will have initial tests like blood tests, ultrasound examination and a temporal artery biopsy (TAB) within 7 days of starting high-dose steroid treatment.
-Participants will be treated according to usual practice and followed up as part of the study at two weeks (Visit 2) and six months (Visit 3).
-After six months, we will look at the accuracy of ultrasound compared with or combined with biopsy.
-We will look at how a doctor's knowledge of the ultrasound results or the biopsy results alone would affect the diagnosis and recommendation to continue or stop steroid treatment.
-We will also assess whether knowledge of both results together would alter the diagnosis and treatment.
+At their first visit, all patients have initial tests like blood tests, ultrasound examination and a temporal artery biopsy (TAB) within 7 days of starting high-dose steroid treatment.
+Participants are treated according to usual practice and followed up as part of the study at two weeks (Visit 2) and six months (Visit 3).
+After six months, the accuracy of ultrasound is assessed compared with or combined with biopsy.
+The study also looks at whether a doctor's knowledge of the ultrasound results or the biopsy results alone, or knowledge of both results together, would affect the diagnosis and recommendation to continue or stop steroid treatment.

 What are the possible benefits and risks of participating?